Colonial architecture at sunset — heritage

 Manuel Enrique Tavares Sánchez

-An active member of the American Chamber of Commerce of the Dominican Republic, he has documented his perspective on the nation's economic evolution in his autobiography, Bulle.
-He is the founder of Grupo Tavares, the family office that oversees the family's diversified investments and carries the mission of expanding the family's reach beyond the Caribbean region.
+A proactive member and ally of the American Chamber of Commerce of the Dominican Republic, he has documented his perspective on the nation's economic evolution in his autobiography, Bulle.
+He is the President of Grupo Tavares, the family office that oversees the family's diversified investments and carries the mission of expanding the family's reach beyond the Caribbean region.

 Founding President, ADOZONA